alexchoi0/flywheel-ml/README.md

-# Flywheel
+# Flywheel ML

-AIOps ML pipeline framework in Rust.
+ML pipeline framework in Rust.
 Flywheel implements a self-improving loop where the same pipeline that runs inference also collects ground truth feedback, automatically generating labeled training data.

 ## Architecture